Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

 ### HCL Syntax
 *   The keyword resource identifies the block as a cloud infrastructure component.
 The resource block is used to declare a single infrastructure object.
 *   Terraform uses the resource type and the resource name together as an identifier for the resource.
+*   Meta-arguments can be used with any resource type to change the behavior of resources:
+        1.  count: create multiple resourses of the same type.
+Ideal for identical resourses.
+        2.  for_each: create multiple resourses of the same type according to a map or set of strings.
+Useful for resourses which some of their arguments need distinct values that can't be directly derived from an integer
+        3. Depends_on: useful to specify explicit dependencies.
+        4. Lifecycle: defines the lifecycle of a resource for high availability

 ![terraform-hcl-syntax](/img/terraform-hcl-syntax.png)